fioritracker/help/docs/premier.md

 3. Guaranteed Fiori Tracker adjustments for each SAP system upgrade
 4. Monthly review with current issues resolution and report of Fiori Tracker status

 Nype offers Premier support as a service paid yearly.
-For a detailed offer, contact our project manager at grzegorz.malewski@nype.pl.
+For a detailed offer, contact our project manager at gm@npe.cm.